rafaelfachinelli/rafaelfachinelli/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi!
 Welcome to my profile

-I'm 28 years old, I work as a Full Developer at Develcode with Leroy Merlin as my main client.
+I'm 28 years old, I work as a front-end developer at Develcode with Leroy Merlin as my main client.
 I'm focused on studying the most current languages for web development with the aim of becoming a full-stack with a specialty in the front-end.

 <details>
 <summary>More about me</summary>